 Japanese Knotweed (Fallopia Japonica)is the most pernicious terrestrial weed in Britain, causing a huge amount of economic and environmental harm.
 The IUCN lists it amongst the top 100 worst invasive plants in the world.
 It is now widespread throughout Britain, and has nearly doubled its distribution in the last 20 years.

 Knotweed is difficult and expensive to eradicate because it proliferates from fragments as small as a little finger nail, can persist underground in a dormant state for years, and is extremely resilient to a range of conditions and herbicides.
 The cost of a development can increase by 10% if knotweed is present, because expensive techniques must be employed including deep burial, use of root barrier membranes, creation of bunds, transport to licensed landfill sites and repeated herbicide applications.
+Furthermore, mortgage lenders will in many cases not lend on properties where Japanese Knotweed is present.

 What harm does it do?